jeffwoodford27/PyFGH/PyFGH/README.md

 * y is the y-coordinate of the atom (in bohr).
 * z is the z-coordinate of the atom (in bohr).

-8. Choose the Potential Energy calculation method.
-The options are "Read from File" or "Compute With Psi4".
+The Potential Energy File

-If "Read From File" is selected, then after Calculate is clicked, a dialog box will pop up requesting the upload of a CSV file with the potential energy calculated at each grid point of the molecule.
+The structure of the potential energy file is as follows:
-The potential energy file must have the following format:
+Each line should have the following format:

 q1,q2,...,qD,x1,y1,z1,x2,y2,z2,...,x(Nat),y(Nat),z(Nat),energy

 q1,q2, ..., qD = the values of the M vibrational coordinates.
-Units must be either bohr (for lengths) or rads (for angles). x1,y1,z1,...,x(Nat),y(Nat),z(Nat) = the x,y,z coordinates of each of the Nat atoms at that particular grid point.
+Units must be in bohr. x1,y1,z1,...,x(Nat),y(Nat),z(Nat) = the x,y,z coordinates of each of the Nat atoms at that particular grid point.
 Must be in bohr. energy = the energy of the structure relative to the equilibrium geometry.
 Must be in hartrees.